 Providing software as a service has a few well-documented steps, such as software development and software testing services.
 With the advent of this digital service sector, newer problems in operations also arose, the most common of which is the tussle between development teams, which are responsible for building the software, and operations teams, which are responsible for its deployment.

-Development teams suggested changes in the core software, whereas operations teams pointed out the web server environment is the issue.
-Caught in this struggle, the organizations started losing business, and clients lost out on regularly updated software releases.
-To rid the service sector of this bottleneck, the concept of involving both development and operational engineers throughout the lifecycle of the service was introduced.
-This practice, called DevOps, is built on a principle of communication between the agencies for mutual benefit and offers two major features – continuous value addition, and automation.
+Development teams suggested changes in the core software, whereas operations teams pointed out that the web server environment is the issue.
+Caught in this conflict, the organizations started losing business, and as a result, clients lost out on regularly updated software releases.
+They introduce the concept of involving both development and operational engineers throughout the lifecycle of the service to rid the service sector of this bottleneck.
+This practice, called DevOps, is built on a principle of communication between the agencies for mutual benefit and offers two major features – continuous value addition and automation.